 Flights arriving at EU airports | ✅ Covered |

-These laws also apply to airlines from Iceland, Norway, and Switzerland.
-This means when you travel with any airline to, from, or within Europe, you most likely have these rights.
-It’s good to understand these laws – they’re there to help you if something goes wrong with your flight.
-They make sure you’re not stranded when your trip arrangements don’t work out.
+These laws also cover airlines from Iceland, Norway, and Switzerland.
+This means when you travel with any airline to, within, or from Europe, you probably have these rights.
+It’s good to be aware of these regulations – they’re in place to assist you if problems occur with your flight.
+They ensure you’re not abandoned when your travel plans go awry.

 When You Are Not Entitled to Compensation

-Enter Air isn’t necessarily responsible when flights are delayed or cancelled.
-Sometimes, situations arise that the airline can’t control, like extreme weather or unexpected problems.
+Enter Air isn’t always responsible when flights are delayed or cancelled.
+Occasionally, situations arise that the airline is powerless against, like really bad weather or unforeseen issues.

-For example, if there’s a sudden storm, an urgent situation at the airport, or an air traffic control strike, Enter Air cannot be held accountable.
+For example, if there’s a sudden storm, an airport emergency, or an air traffic control strike, Enter Air cannot be held accountable.
 These are called “extraordinary circumstances” that the airline is unable to prevent.

-When these things happen, you probably won’t get any compensation.
-The airline is not considered to be doing anything wrong when these unforeseen difficulties occur.
+When these things happen, you are unlikely to get any compensation.
+The airline is not considered to be doing anything wrong when these unexpected issues come up.